yiftachbeer/yiftachbeer.github.io/_posts/2014-3-3-Hello-World.md

 title: (Work in progress) How to Think About Matrix Multiplication
 ---

-# (Work in progress) How to Think About Matrix Multiplication

 ## Intro

 One of the most common concepts in linear algebra is matrix multiplication, which can be summarized by a single formula.
 If $A$ is a matrix of size $m \times n$ and $B$ is a matrix of size $n \times p$, then $C = A \cdot B$ is a matrix of size $m \times p$, where its cells are given by the following formula: